 Earlier this year, MSC Cruises announced its arrival into the luxury cruise market by introducing a new brand called Explora Journeys.

 Between now and 2026, MSC Cruises will launch MSC four new energy-efficient ships, offering cruise guests the chance to experience sea journeys in luxury.
 The first ship will have 461 suites with a private terrace, nine restaurants, and four swimming pools.
 In contrast to the big classic cruise ships the MSC Cruises currently have, there will be no loud announcements on board, no hard selling of drinks packages and shore excursions, and no loud anything.

-MSC wants their guests to experience the luxurious way of traveling as a calm, intimate and elegant cruise.
-The maiden journey is planned for May 2023, with an 11-night cruise from Barcelona and ending in Athens.
+MSC wants its guests to experience the luxurious way of traveling as a calm, intimate, and elegant cruise.
+The maiden journey is planned for May 2023, with an 11-night cruise from Barcelona ending in Athens.

 Cunard, owned by Carnival, is famous for its transatlantic crossings between Southampton and New York onboard the one genuine ocean liner at sea, Queen Mary 2.
-And more than deserving to be in one of the best luxury cruise lines category.
+And more than deserving to be in one of the best luxury cruise line categories.

-Expect balls and gala evenings, afternoon tea, a wide range of daily activities on sea days, and a British experience overall.
+Expect balls and gala evenings, afternoon tea, a wide range of daily sea-day activities, and a British experience overall.
 Life on board is reminiscent of the glory days of sailing.
-Cunard cruise ships are genuinely memorable on the inside and as elegant as on the outside.
+Cunard cruise ships are genuinely memorable on the inside and as elegant as they are on the outside.

 In their Britishness, they have captured the formal concept of cruising in a friendly yet meticulous way.
 Expect excellent service, attention to detail, and afternoon tea.
 Lining the walls are photos of the stars, celebrities, and members of Royalty who have been on board.